MTDCodes/CouchBot.Docs/docs/discordlive.rst

 .. image:: img/screenshot1.png
    :width: 400

 1. To enable live announcements, first you need to set a Live channel.
-This will be shared with Discovery announcements.

-`/channel live channel: #DiscordChannelToAnnounceIn`
+`/channel discordlive channel: #DiscordChannelToAnnounceIn`

 2. Next, you need to enable Discord Live Announcements via the Allow configuration.